TuanLenh/CS100-Final-Project/README.md

 # Project Description

-## Why is it important or interesting to you?
+## Why is this project important or interesting to us?

 Super Smash Bros. is considered one of the most iconic, influential video games of all time, capturing the hearts of many for generations.
 It's a crossover fighting game (developed by Nintendo) that features numerous characters (such as Mario, Luigi, and Bowser) with special powers, unique statistics, and level-up abilities.
 One of the best features of the game is its multiplayer aspet; it allows users to battle with family, friends, and other individuals.
 After playing this game for hours upon hours as children, it's extremely appealing to create a simpler text-based terminal version of the game for this project.